jcdahlke/Homeschool-Lesson-Hub/README.md

 ## 2. Proposed Solution

-I propose to build a web-based application, the "Homeschool Lesson Hub," to solve this problem.
+We propose to build a web-based application, the "Homeschool Lesson Hub," to solve this problem.
 The Hub will be a community-driven repository where users can submit their own creative lesson ideas and discover ideas from others.

 The application's core feature will be a robust search and filtering system, allowing users to find the exact lesson they need by: